 To Write Love on Her Arms has been actively monitoring the rapidly evolving situation surrounding COVID-19.
 The health and safety of UChapter students, college faculty, and supporters remains our highest priority.
 We encourage and recommend that anyone involved in the UChapters Program to follow and adhere to any guidelines or precautions that their college or university campus has in place.
 The safety of the UChapter community, and college and university campuses, comes first.
 We will update this page if any further changes or adjustments are made.
 If you have any questions, please email firstname.lastname@example.org.

 Suicide is the second leading cause of death among college students, and it is estimated that more than 1,100 college students die by suicide each year.
-Our hope is that the presence of a UChapter on college and university campuses can help turn the tide in these statistics.
-UChapter members will work to tackle the stigma of mental health and connect students to the local resources they need.
+In 2009, TWLOHA launched the University Chapters program as a bridge to hope specifically designed for college students.
+Our hope is that the presence of a UChapter on a college and university campus can help turn the tide in these statistics.
+UChapter members will work to tackle the stigma of mental health and connect students to the local resources they need and deserve.

 What does a UChapter do?

-- Educate their community and fundraise for mental health
+- Educates their campus community and peers on topics related to mental health

-- Collaborate with their on-campus counseling center and serve as a bridge to help
+- Collaborates with their on-campus counseling center to serve as a bridge to help

 How do I start a UChapter?